HTMLMin/Laravel-HTMLMin/README.md

 ##### Automatic Blade Optimizations

 This option (`'blade'`) enables minification of the the blade views as they are compiled.
-These optimizations have little impact on php processing time as the optimizations are only applied once and are cached.
+These optimizations have little impact on PHP processing time as the optimizations are only applied once and are cached.
 This package will do nothing by default to allow it to be used without minifying pages automatically.
 The default value for this setting is `false`.

 ##### Force Blade Optimizations